Recipes from Italy

 Jump to Recipe

-This Italian rice and peas recipe is a real comfort food, a mix between a risotto and a soup.
-It should be soft and creamy, neither too dry nor too runny.
+This Italian rice and peas dish has a unique texture, somewhere between a creamy risotto and a thick soup.
+It should be soft and creamy, not too dry and not too runny, with enough broth to be eaten with a spoon.

 Jump to: